-Missouri State University faculty, staff, administrators and students believe in the University's mission.
+Missouri State University student, faculty, staff, and administrators believe in the University's mission.
 The mission is meaningful, distinctive, and can be communicated succinctly.

 Missouri State's full mission statement found in the long-range plan is as follows:

 Missouri State University is a public, comprehensive metropolitan system with a statewide mission in public affairs, whose purpose is to develop educated persons.
 The University's identity is distinguished by its public affairs mission, which entails a campus-wide commitment to foster expertise and responsibility in ethical leadership, cultural competence and community engagement.